aardjon/trad/doc/architecture.md

 To minimize manual testing effort we aim for a high unit test coverage.
 Test Driven Development can be a way to achieve this.

+We are using static analysis tools to get maximum of automated support.
+We start with a very pedantic configuration and always document the reason for disabling single checks.
+This documentation is embedded into the [linter configuration](../mobileapp/analysis_options.yaml) to make it easy to update in case of changes.

 Resources:
  - [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
  - [A primer on the clean architecture pattern and its principles](https://www.techtarget.com/searchapparchitecture/tip/A-primer-on-the-clean-architecture-pattern-and-its-principles)